 Both the Senate Banking & Financial Institutions Committee and the House Banks & Banking Committee held meetings this week.

 SB 37—Statute of Frauds by Sen. William T. Ligon, Jr. (R), Brunswick, was passed by the Senate Banking & Financial Institutions on Tuesday.
 The bill was amended in Committee in an effort to address concerns raised at previous hearings on the bill.
-The bill was passed by the Senate with a vote of 52-1 on Friday.
+The bill was placed on Friday’s Senate Floor Calendar for a vote.

 HB 193—Banking and Finance, relating to the savings promotion raffles offered by state-charted banks and credit unions was presented by Rep. Emory Dunahoo (R), Gainesville, was passed by the House Banks & Banking Committee on Wednesday.
-The bill was passed by the House with a vote of 152-0 on Friday.
+The bill was placed on Friday’s House Floor Calendar for a vote.

 HB 212–Manufactured Homes by Rep. Clay Pirkle (R), Ashburn, was presented to the House Banks & Banking Committee with revisions that were made by the author to satisfy the concerns of the Department of Banking & Finance.
 The bill was passed by the Committee on Wednesday.